A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ## Friendly NPC Roster (key stats only)

-  - [Sherriff Belor Hemlock](http://www.pf2.easytool.es/tree/index.php?id=5710&name=watch%20officer) - If required use the Watch Officer from the GMG (Creatures N - NPC Officers - Watch Officer)
+  - [Sherriff Belor Hemlock](https://2e.aonprd.com/NPCs.aspx?ID=936) - If required use the Watch Officer from the GMG.
-  - 12x [Town Guard](http://www.pf2.easytool.es/tree/index.php?id=5707&name=guard) - of which 3-4 are typically on duty at any one time with one on patrol.
-If required use the Guard from the GMG (Creatures N - NPC Officers - Guard).
+  - 12x [Town Guard](https://2e.aonprd.com/NPCs.aspx?ID=933) - of which 3-4 are typically on duty at any one time with one on patrol.
+If required use the Guard from the GMG.
   - 60x Militia - combat trained weekly and can be activated at a few hours notice.
-If required use the Guard from the GMG (Creatures N - NPC Officers - Guard).
+If required use the Guard from the GMG.
   - [Father Abstalar Zantus - cleric of Desna] - Cleric 4
-  - 4x [Cathedral Acolytes](http://www.pf2.easytool.es/tree/index.php?id=5658&name=acolyte) using the Acolyte from the GMG (Creatures N - NPC Devotees - Acolyte)
+  - 4x [Cathedral Acolytes](https://2e.aonprd.com/NPCs.aspx?ID=893) using the Acolyte from the GMG.
   - [Ameiko Kaijutsu - tavern owner] Bard 4
   - [Ilsoari Gandethus - Headmaster] Wizard 4
   - [Daviren Hosk - stable owner] Ranger 4
   - [Shelelu Andosana - Elven Ranger] Ranger 5
   - [Brodert Quink - Sage] - Has the skill Thassilon Lore.
 Speaks Thassilonian and several other languages.
-  - [townsfolk](http://www.pf2.easytool.es/tree/index.php?id=5663&name=commoner) using the downtrodden, laborers, tradespeople, performers, publicans, foresters or other appropriate low level NPCs from the GMG
+  - townsfolk using the downtrodden, laborers, tradespeople, performers, publicans, foresters or other appropriate low level [NPCs](https://2e.aonprd.com/NPCs.aspx) from the GMG

-  - Note there is a lot of background detail in the Sandpoint campaign setting that is useful, though with PF1 stats.
+  - Note there is a lot of background detail in the Sandpoint campaign setting that is useful, though with first edition stats.
 Be careful if using color text from it as it is set after the events of this adventure path and contains many subtle spoilers.

 ## Part 1: Festival and Fire (320xp, Party Level 1)